Heron Road Workers Memorial Bridge: Planning and early construction

 Ottawa Mayor Charlotte Whitton initially opposed the plans of Prime Minister John Diefenbaker to build the bridge to ease east–west traffic in the city.
 In 1961, Diefenbaker's government threatened to reduce the amount of federal grants to Ottawa by the cost of the bridge if the city did not agree to build it.
 After further negotiations, an agreement on building the bridge was signed by the municipal, provincial, and federal governments in 1964.

 The original construction plan included two three-lane, 300 metre bridges, one eastbound and one westbound, and was budgeted at two and a half million dollars.
 The bridge was slightly north of Hog's Back Falls and was to connect Baseline Road and Heron Road over the Rideau River and the Rideau Canal for both motorists and pedestrians.

 The City of Ottawa awarded the contract to build the footings of the concrete piers supporting the bridge to Beaver Construction in February 1965.
 This work was completed by June 1965.
 The final plan for the project still had two three-lane bridges, but the prestressed concrete bridges would only be 877.5 feet long.
 In August 1965, the city awarded the bridge construction contract to O.J.
 Gaffney Ltd and hired M.M.
 Dillon & Company Ltd as consulting engineers for designing and supervising the project.

 Each bridge had four spans, for which the concrete was poured in two layers.
-Work started in fall 1965 on the western spans, which were was mostly finished by August 1966.
+Work started in fall 1965 on the western spans, which were mostly finished by August 1966.
 Meanwhile, wooden falsework was used to support the less complete eastern spans still being built.
 The first concrete layer for the third of both bridges' four spans had been poured back in July 1966 without issue.